BillTheBest/m2x-service/LIMITED-CLIENT-CONTRIBUTIONS.md

-# Guidelines for creating Limited Client Libraries for M2X
+# Guidelines for creating Limited <br />Client Libraries for M2X

 This document aims to provide guidelines to organize the structure and behavior of AT&T M2X client libraries for resource limited devices in order